ndjinga/SOLVERLAB/CoreFlows/README.md

 - The coupling of fluid models or multiphysics coupling (eg thermal hydraulics and neutronics or thermal hydraulics and solid thermics)

 CDMATH-CoreFlows relies on the numerical toolbox [CDMATH-Toolbox](https://github.com/ndjinga/CDMATH) of the project [CDMATH](http://cdmath.jimdo.com) for the handling of meshes and fields, and on the library [PETSC](https://www.mcs.anl.gov/petsc/) for the handling of large sparse matrices.
 You will need the packages 'doxygen' if you want to generate de documentation and 'swig' if you want to use python scripts.
-The software is currently developed for linux distributions and is maintained on Ubuntu 16.04 LTS and 18.04 LTS, as well as on Fedora 24, 26, 28, 30 and 32.
+The software is currently developed for linux distributions and is maintained on Ubuntu 16.04 LTS, 18.04 LTS and 20.04 LTS, as well as on Fedora 24, 26, 28, 30 and 32.

 User guide
 ----------